npcooley/SynContainer/README.md

 * DECIPHER
 * SynExtend

 It contains a few additional R packages as well dependencies for these major five.
 BLAST `2.11.0` and HMMER `3.3.2` are included as well, and their executables have been added to the default PATH.
-This container is currently built from `r-base:4.0.3`.
+This container is currently built from `r-base:4.1.0`.

+Details on SynExtend can be found [here](http://bioconductor.org/packages/release/bioc/html/SynExtend.html).

-It can be tested and used locally with `docker pull npcooley/synextend:1.2.1` and `docker run -i -t --rm synextend sh`.
+It can be tested and used locally with `docker pull npcooley/synextend:1.3.0` and `docker run -i -t --rm synextend sh`.

 It can be used as a singularity container on the OSG by specifying:

-`+SingularityImage = "/cvmfs/singularity.opensciencegrid.org/npcooley/synextend:1.2.1"`
+`+SingularityImage = "/cvmfs/singularity.opensciencegrid.org/npcooley/synextend:1.3.0"`

 in your submit file.